The Unsung Hero: How the NOR Gate Built Apollo and Powers Modern Logic

 Curriculum Integration

-If you're following the digisim.io 70-Lesson Curriculum, the NOR gate appears at several critical junctures:
+If you’re following the structured learning path on digisim.io, the NOR gate appears at several critical junctures:

-- Lesson 12 (De Morgan's Theorems): This is where you'll learn the mathematical proofs that make NOR universality possible.
+- De Morgan’s Laws and Boolean Algebra: This is where you will learn the mathematical proofs that make NOR universality possible.

-- Lesson 15 (Universal Gates): A deep dive into building complex logic using only NOR and NAND.
+- Universal Gate Construction: A deep dive into building complex logic using only NOR and NAND.

-- Lesson 41 (Latches and Flip-Flops): Where we use NOR gates to create the SR_LATCH and explore the foundations of sequential logic.
+- Sequential Logic Foundations: Where we use NOR gates to create the SR_LATCH and explore the foundations of sequential logic.

 Summary: The Engineer’s Perspective

-But as a student of digital logic, the NOR gate is your best friend.
-It forces you to think about "active-high" vs "active-low" logic.
-It teaches you how to manipulate Boolean expressions using De Morgan's laws.
-And most importantly, it connects you to the history of the engineers who used these simple "all-zero detectors" to navigate across 238,000 miles of void to the lunar surface.
+But as a student of digital logic, the NOR gate is indispensable.
+It forces you to think about “active-high” versus “active-low” logic.
+It teaches you how to manipulate Boolean expressions using De Morgan’s laws.
+It introduces you to sequential logic through the SR latch.
+And it connects you to the history of the engineers who used these “all-zero detectors” to navigate 238,000 miles of void to the lunar surface.

 Ready to step into the shoes of an Apollo engineer?
-Open up digisim.io, grab a handful of NOR gates, and see if you can build a 1-bit HALF_ADDER using nothing else.
-It’s harder than it looks, but once you see the signals propagate, everything clicks.
+Open digisim.io, grab a handful of NOR gates, and build an SR latch.
+Then try constructing a 1-bit HALF_ADDER using nothing but NOR gates.
+It requires more gates than the NAND equivalent (a useful lesson in itself), but once you see the signals propagate through the feedback loop, the relationship between logic and memory becomes clear.